amandasaurus/osm-distance-to-nearest/README.md

 ## CSV output

+There is one row for every OSM element tagged with the `-a` filter, and it has been matched up to the row with `-b` which is the closest.

 * `a_tags`: OSM tags for object A. Encoded in JSON, and escaped for CSV
 * `a_osm_type`: Text showing OSM Type for A: either `node`, `way` or `relation`
 * `a_osm_id`: Integer of the OSM ID for A